KumarDevdat/mernfinalproject/README.md

 # projectmern
-This repository is for the back end of a MERN project.
+This repository is for the front end of a MERN project.